GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 <!-- tocstop -->

+## Overview

+In this guide, we discuss how to create, configure, and upload content to an AWS bucket to host your task website.
+Imagine a bucket as a sophisticated GitHub or Google Drive folder that gives you the ability to host a website an save data from that website.

 ## Step 0

-Make sure AWS is configured, which means your IAM user account is valid and working with permissions to create and edit buckets in S3.
+Make sure AWS is configured, which means your account is valid and working with permissions to create and edit buckets in S3.

 ## Create buckets for task